Space Invaders: Industry impact

 Figures in the video game industry have highlighted Space Invaderss milestones and the impact they have had.
-Shigeru Miyamoto, the longtime general manager of Nintendo Entertainment Analysis & Development, considers Space Invaders the video game industry's most revolutionary title.
+Shigeru Miyamoto, the longtime general manager of Nintendo Entertainment Analysis & Development, considers Space Invaders the most revolutionary video game.
 Video game historian Alexander Smith described Nishikado's design of "allowing targets to attack the player" without a timer as "a new paradigm in video games."
 Developer Eugene Jarvis noted that many games "still rely on the multiple life, progressively difficult level paradigm" of Space Invaders and that the game's characters, story, and action "laid the groundwork for a whole generation" of video games.
 Parish credits Space Invaders as the first to capitalize on quirky characters, noting that the alien characters' "charm" and "rudimentary sense of personality" helped video games break away from a "realistic simulation" design style—previous games were predominantly inspired by sports and racing.
 Video game journalists Brian Ashcraft and Jean Snow attribute the introduction of multiple video game lives to Space Invaders.
-While several publications have credited the game for introducing the concept of saving high scores, Guinness World Records recognizes the 1976 arcade game Sea Wolf as the first to implement the feature.
+While several publications have credited the game for introducing the concept of saving high scores, the 1976 coin-op video game Sea Wolf implemented the feature first, though also allowed the player to reset it by pushing a button.

-Technology journalist Jason Whittaker noted that Space Invaders helped action games become the dominant genre in arcades and on consoles, and he attributes the popularity of shoot 'em ups to the game's simple gameplay rules.
 Electronic Games writers observed an increase of science fiction and space-themed games following Space Invaders release.
 They noted that many built upon its gameplay through iterative changes, like Galaxian and derivatives with a similar style, while others drew inspiration from Space Invaders but took the design in new directions, such as Atari's Asteroids and Activision's Laser Blast.
 Scott Osborne of GameSpy noted the derivative design of Namco's 1979 Galaxian and 1981 Galaga games but acknowledged that their innovative changes and refinements made the games very successful in their own right.
 The game's influence extended to the development of Williams Electronics's first game, the 1981 Defender; early versions drew heavily from Space Invaders before its developer, Jarvis, took it a different direction.
 Outside shooting games, Sega/Gremlin's 1979 Head On adopted the concept of "going round after round" in lieu of a timer after a senior developer from its parent company, Sega, had seen Space Invaders.
 The game's designer, Lane Hauck, credits this change to Head Ons success.